 As a first year applicant, MCLA evaluates you for admission based on high school academic performance and strength of curriculum, standardized test scores, and a personal essay in accordance with guidelines established by the Massachusetts Department of Higher Education (DHE).
 Additionally, we encourage you to visit MCLA for a tour and to schedule a meeting with an admission counselor.

 International applicants will still be required to submit proof of English language proficiency.
-MCLA accepts TOEFL, IELTS, PTE, and DuoLingo test scores.
+MCLA accepts DuoLingo, TOEFL, IELTS, PTE, and LanguageCert test scores.
 We suggest the DuoLingo test as it can be completed online in 60 minutes on any day.